dani832m/toucan-library/README.md

 ## About

 **Toucan Library** is a small CSS and JavaScript library that can easily be integrated into any web project.
-The library allows the developer to include UI elements and Easter eggs, making even the most boring website just a little more fun.
+The library allows the developer to include [UI Elements](#ui-elements) and [Easter Eggs](#easter-eggs), making even the most boring website just a little more fun.
 Development of the library started in May 2020 and the first release was published in June 2020.

 ## Getting started

-There are two ways you can implement the **Toucan Library** for your project:
+There are two ways you can implement the **Toucan Library** to your project:

 1. [Download the files as well as include stylesheet and script to your code.](#download-and-include-files)
 2. [Use npm to install the library.](#use-npm-to-install)